2020 Reading stabbings: Investigation

 Initial police statements from Thames Valley Police on the evening of the incident said that the incident was "not currently being treated as a terrorism incident" and that they were "keeping an open mind as to the motivation", although counter terrorism officers were deployed.

 The next morning, Counter-Terrorism Policing South East stated that the attacks were "a terror incident".
 It took over command of the incident from the local police, with support from MI5.
 On 22 June, police were granted a warrant to further detain Saadallah until 27 June.

 Immediately after the stabbings, Forbury Gardens and the surrounding roads were closed to facilitate the police investigation.
 The roads re-opened on 1 July, whilst the gardens finally reopened on 10 July.

+Trial

 On 27 June, Saadallah was charged with three counts of murder and three counts of attempted murder.
 On 29 June, he appeared by video link at Westminster Magistrates' Court charged with three counts of murder and three counts of attempted murder.
 The prosecutor said the accused was heard shouting words to the effect of "Allahu akbar".
 He was remanded in custody to appear at the Old Bailey.
 After appearing at the Old Bailey by video link from Belmarsh Prison, London, for preliminary hearings on 1 and 10 July, the judge set 30 November as a provisional date for a full trial.

 On 11 November, Saadallah admitted three charges of murder and three of attempted murder.
 On 11 January 2021, he was given a whole-life term.
 The sentencing judge said that it was a terrorist attack and that the purpose was to advance an extremist Islamic cause.
 In October 2021 Saadallah was refused leave to appeal the sentence.

 Inquest

-The inquest, which concluded in April 2024, found that the murders were avoidable; Saadallah had extensive contact with mental health services and police, but intelligence sharing between authorities (including counter-terrorist police officers, other police forces, and the probation service, and Berkshire NHS Foundation Trust) led to "significantly troubling failings" in highlighting him as a high risk.
+The inquest, which concluded in April 2024, found that the murders were avoidable; Saadallah had extensive contact with mental health services and police, but intelligence sharing between authorities (including counter-terrorist police officers, other police forces, the probation service, and Berkshire Healthcare NHS Foundation Trust) led to "significantly troubling failings" in highlighting him as a high risk.
 Judge Coroner Adrian Fulford, chairing the inquest, concluded that if Saadallah's mental health had been correctly managed, there was a possibility that the attacks would not have happened.